How to Upgrade Your Builder-Grade Home with Small Tweaks

 2. Upgrade the Light Fixtures (Because That “Boob Light” Isn’t Doing You Any Favors)

-Listen, if you still have the standard flush-mount dome lights (affectionately known as “boob lights”), it’s time for an intervention.
+Listen, if you still have the standard flush-mount dome lights (affectionately known as “boob lights”), i think it’s time for a change.
 Lighting is one of the easiest ways to give your home a high-end feel without needing a full remodel.

 Simple swaps that make a big impact:

-3. Upgrade Your Doors (Yes, Even the Hollow-Core Ones)
+3. Upgrade Your Doors (Yes, the Hollow-Core Ones)

 If your doors are as flimsy as a paper towel, it’s time for an upgrade.
 But if replacing them isn’t in the budget, you can still make them look custom without blowing your weekend on a full demo.